 It’s a big pain to sit on the side of the road with a flat tire.
 Once you get the spare on, you want to head right to the local tire shop and see if a patch will resolve your issue.
 How much does it cost to get a tire patched, and is it better than using a tire plug?

 In this guide, I evaluate the approximate cost of a tire patch.
 We also look at all your tire repair options, so you can make the best decision for your circumstances.

-It shouldn’t cost you much more than $40 to get a tire patched.
+On average, it will cost you between $30 and $60 to patch a tire.
 The cost depends on how large the puncture is and where you live.
 Some parts of the country have higher labor rates than others.
 If you do the tire patch yourself, you can save money, but you need special tools.

 To keep the tire repair cost to a minimum, don’t drive on a flat tire.
 If you drive on it, a patch might not be possible, leading to a tire replacement instead.